Michigan Economic Development Corporation

 Having a consistent tracking system keeps staff and applicants informed of a project's development review status.
 It also ensures continuity in the event of staff turnover or absences.

-Project tracking can be done in many ways, ranging from a simple tracking sheet attached to the application to excel spreadsheets and up to dedicated software such as BS&A. What matters with this best practice criteria is that the community has some type of system in place so that an applicant can know where their application is at in the process at any time with a simple phone call or email.
+Project tracking can be done in many ways, ranging from excel spreadsheets to dedicated software such as BS&A. What matters with this best practice criteria is that the community has some type of system in place to keep track of where an application is at in the process, and at any time be able to relay that information to the applicant.

-RRC applies this best practice for any stage of the internal development review process where a community is in direct control.
+This best practice is applied for any stage of the internal development review process where a community is in direct control.
 For many, this may only be through the zoning permit since building is handled by another entity.
-While for others who have a building department, tracking should go through the certificate of occupancy.
+For others who have a building department, tracking should go through the certificate of occupancy.
 If an application has additional possible avenues such as a Certificate of Appropriateness (COA) from a Historic District Commission, that should be tracked as well.

 • Excel spreadsheet